 4. Hot towel to cool the airways

-Warm compress with peppermint oil is effective in relaxing chest muscles and easing congestion or inflammation-induced cough.
-Warm it with a few drops of diluted oil on the water, then put some cloth on the chest or throat, wet with the oil.
-The heat increases the absorption of the oil and gives it a relaxing effect.
-This is used to loosen the airways and make them breathe easier, and cause less irritation.
+Peppermint Oil Warm Compress.
+This is very helpful in easing chest muscles as well as reducing cough due to congestion or inflammation.
+Heat it by adding to the water some drops of diluted oil, then place some cloth on the chest or throat that is moistened with the oil.
+The heat also enhances the uptake of the oil and provides the oil with a calming effect.
+This is applied in order to open the airways and breathe more easily, and experience less irritation.

 Peppermint Oil Blend Recipe for Cough